How VR Can be Used in Manufacturing

 VR can be used to create simulations of work tasks and test out different production processes before any actual manufacturing takes place.
 This can help optimize production expenses later.

-Realistic safe simulations help employees better understand how they are to operate machinery, use equipment, and perform work duties.
+Realistic safe VR simulations help employees better understand how they are to operate heavy machinery, use equipment, and perform work duties.
 This reduces training time and expenses, and it can also lead to enhanced employee performance.

 Using interactive models of products, team members can view and discuss them from different perspectives.
 This can improve communication between team members located in various parts of the world, which can lead to better product designs.